joyrider3774/crisp-game-lib-portable_vircon32/README.md

 it should however be fine or you can omit playing those games, notable examples are "R Wheel", "Ladder Drop" and "B Blast"

 ## History

+### V3.0

+- Restored every game's title and description to match the original JavaScript sources exactly - these feed directly into the seed used to procedurally generate each game's background music, so titles/descriptions that had drifted from the original text were silently generating the wrong tune
+- Added **Left**/**Right** page navigation to the game-selection menu

 ### V2.0